On today’s date in 1852, Bishop’s College in Lennoxville, Qué., received a university charter.

-In 1947, University of Bishop’s College was secularized and reconstituted as a non-denominational body.
+In 1947, the University of Bishop’s College was secularized and reconstituted as a non-denominational body.

-Today, Bishop’s offers its undergraduates programs in arts, science, education and business administration.
+Today, the school offers its undergraduates programs in arts, science, education and business administration.
 The campus occupies 500 acres at the junction of the St. Francis and Massawippi Rivers in Lennoxville.
 Full-time undergraduates number about 2,400 with an additional 350 part-time undergrads.